geeknik/glitch-gremlin-ai/DESIGN.md

-Below is a more comprehensive and final version of the technical design document for $GLITCH (Glitch Gremlin AI).
+Below is a more comprehensive and final version of the technical design document for $GREMLINAI (Glitch Gremlin AI).
 It expands on the initial outline, clarifying the responsibilities and interactions of each system component so that the development team fully grasps every step of the project.

 1. Core Vision and Project Charter

-The guiding principle behind $GLITCH is to provide an AI-driven chaos engine that can help developers stress-test and probe their Solana dApps in realistic ways.
+The guiding principle behind $GREMLINAI is to provide an AI-driven chaos engine that can help developers stress-test and probe their Solana dApps in realistic ways.
 This is more than just a memecoin: it’s a tool that provides Chaos-as-a-Service (CaaS) via a specialized agent—the Glitch Gremlin—and integrates governance, community engagement, and real-world testing scenarios.
-While $GLITCH retains a whimsical identity as a “mischievous AI character,” it brings tangible utility to Solana-based applications through controlled chaos simulations.
+While $GREMLINAI retains a whimsical identity as a “mischievous AI character,” it brings tangible utility to Solana-based applications through controlled chaos simulations.

 At a high level, the project aims to:
-	1. Deliver a secure Solana Program (on-chain) that accepts $GLITCH tokens in exchange for chaos simulations.
+	1. Deliver a secure Solana Program (on-chain) that accepts $GREMLINAI tokens in exchange for chaos simulations.
 	2. Implement an off-chain AI engine that processes requests, orchestrates attacks or stress scenarios, and reports back to the blockchain.
-	3. Integrate with popular Solana wallets so that developers can easily manage their $GLITCH tokens, stake them in governance, or pay for chaos services.
+	3. Integrate with popular Solana wallets so that developers can easily manage their $GREMLINAI tokens, stake them in governance, or pay for chaos services.
 	4. Foster a community-driven environment where token holders can vote on “chaos campaigns” for public dApps or protocols.

 This extended document will walk through the system’s architecture, data flows, off-chain integrations, and security measures.